mieko/sr-captcha/index.md

 ![The extracted "font"](./images/font-extracted.png)

 Think of it as a histogram.
-Darker areas are where my segmentation algorithm sliced the characters in such a way that they "agreed".
+Darker areas are where the segmentation algorithm sliced the characters in such a way that they "agreed".
 You can see offsets where the pre-processing occasioanally allowed some things slip through the thresholds, too.